Etsy SEO can be a daunting task for sellers, so it’s important to have the right tools to make it easier.

-The Keyword Tool runs an analysis of the top 100 listings found in Etsy search results for the keyword you enter.
+The top tags shows an analysis of the top 100 listings found in Etsy search results for the keyword you enter.

 To make the best use of the tool you need to come up with your initial keyword.
 You want to go down rabbit holes, so the first word doesn’t need to be perfect.

 Do some browsing on Etsy and see what comes up then enter it in the Keyword Tool search box.

 Your aim is to find low-competition keywords with acceptable search volume that are trending.
 Using these will help grow your Etsy shop.

 By way of example, as it’s the year of the rabbit, let’s search for that and see what comes up.

 The information shown at the top of the page gives an idea of the key stats for the search term.
 Here is how I analyze the top section.

 Average Searches – In this example, eRank is saying 820 searches per month.
 This can be misleading as shown in this example.
 820 is the 12-month average search volume for the term.
 However as we can see there were no searches Jan to October, the numbers are skewed.
 In November there were 3450 searches and 6330 in December.

 This paints a very different picture, which is actually nicely displayed by the trend graph.
 The term is trending massively.